Built-in Methods

 concatMyArray

-This function takes an array of individual strings and then will need to join them together to return one string.
+Takes an array of individual strings and joins them into one string.

 capitalize